Types of Degrees Molecular Medicine Majors Are Getting

 |Hispanic or Latino||1|

-Americans aren’t the only ones with an interest in Molecular Medicine.
+Students from other countries are interested in Molecular Medicine, too.
 About 25.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea